Paymaster

 Cost confidence

-Three values, written to every row:precise— provider returned a usage block we trust verbatim (e.g. Anthropic non-streaming).estimate— we computed it frompricing.gorates against parsed token counts.unknown— flat-rate row, or we couldn’t parse the response body (streaming with no body buffer, opaque proxy).
+Three values, written to every row:precise— provider returned a usage block we trust verbatim (e.g. Anthropic non-streaming).estimate— we computed it frompricing.gorates against parsed token counts.unknown— flat-rate row, or we couldn’t parse the response body (for example an opaque proxy response or a stream with no terminal usage event).

 Quota enforcement